agentsoz/bdi-abm-integration/examples/conservation/report/README.md

 ## Understanding the impact of Extension Officers visits (Phase 1)

 This experiment introduces the notion of extension offcier visits.
 In this phase, it is assumed that the extension office has sufficient funds to support officer visits to each landholder that has an active contract.
-Won contracts stay active for 3 years in the model, and all landholders with active contracts are visiting once per round.
-The impact of the visit on the landholder is a boost in their conservation ethic (along the S-curve).
+Won contracts stay active for 3 years in the model, and all landholders with active contracts are visited once per round.
+The impact of a visit on a landholder is a boost in her conservation ethic (along the S-curve).

-The types of agents over time for HC75 with visits is very similar to HC75 without visits.
+The types of agents over time for HC75 is very similar with or without visits.
 For HC25 though, we see an interesting effect from the visits.
-In the early rounds, as expected, the number of HC agents increases due to the boost in conservation ethics from the visits.
+In the early rounds, the number of HC agents increases due to the boost in conservation ethics from the visits.
 However, after around 10 rounds, we find that the HC population as a whole stays fairly constant.
-However within the HC population, those with high profit motive (HCHP) continue to increase in numbers, while those with low profit motive (HCLP) start to decrease.
+Within the HC population, those with high profit motive (HCHP) continue to increase in numbers, while those with low profit motive (HCLP) start to decrease.
 The overall impact is that by round 30, almost all landholders in the population have a high profit motive!

 | HC25: types of agents over time | HC75: types of agents over time |
 | :---: | :---: |
 | ![a](testing-20170816-5c3a824-hice/test/run-hi-ce-comparison.sh.output.hice25.visit/number_of_agents.pdf.p0.png) | ![b](testing-20170816-5c3a824-hice/test/run-hi-ce-comparison.sh.output.hice75.visit/number_of_agents.pdf.p0.png) |

 Participation rates for HC75 with or without visits are very similar.
-Hoever, for HC25 with visits we no longer see a drop in participation as we did for HC25 without visits and the participation rate stays fairly constant over time.
+Hoever, for HC25 with visits we no longer see a drop in participation as we did for the original setting without visits.
+Now the participation rate stays fairly constant over time.
 So visits have resulted in an overall increase in participation in the HC25 population.
-This is due to the overall increase in the HCHP agents who have a high likelihood of participation.
+This is due to the overall increase in the HCHP agents who tend to participate more.

 | HC25: participation over time | HC75: participation over time |
 | :---: | :---: |
 | ![a](testing-20170816-5c3a824-hice/test/run-hi-ce-comparison.sh.output.hice25.visit/number_of_participants.pdf.p0.png) | ![b](testing-20170816-5c3a824-hice/test/run-hi-ce-comparison.sh.output.hice75.visit/number_of_participants.pdf.p0.png) |

 After 30 rounds, the cumulative cost over all rounds for HC75 is the same as in the case without visits, as shown below.
 However, for HC25 the accumulated cost with visits is 27% lower than when there were no visits (down from 295 to 214).
 This is interesting, given that the entire population almost exclusively has high motive profit.
-The reason why the costs are lower though is that almost half of those agents also have high conservation ethics (HPHC) and tend to place bids with moderate profit margins compared to those with high profit and low conservatin ethics (HPLC) who dominate the original setting.
+The reason why the costs are lower though is that about half of those agents also have high conservation ethics (HPHC) and tend to place bids with moderate profit margins compared to those with high profit and low conservatin ethics (HPLC) who dominate the original setting.

 | HC25: cost of auctions over time | HC75: cost of auctions over time |
 | :---: | :---: |